msagca/msagca.github.io/_posts/2025-08-29-a-summary-of-learnopengl.md

 > A positive uniform scale operation does not change a vector's direction.
 If it's negative, then the vector points the opposite way.

-We would like to form a scale matrix ($S$) so that the scaling operation could be represented as a matrix-vector multiplication.
+We would like to form a scale matrix (_S_) so that the scaling operation could be represented as a matrix-vector multiplication.
 To obtain that matrix, let's first write a set of equations that describes scaling for a vector in a Euclidean space defined by Cartesian coordinates:

 $$
 x' = S_x \cdot x \\